Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

 -----------

 If you've found this project, you probably already know a few things about ISO 11783 (ISOBUS) or J1939.
-It's OK if you haven't heard of those before, but this concepts overview assumes you know a bit about CAN already.
+It's OK if you haven't heard of those before, but this concepts overview assumes you know a bit about `CAN bus <https://en.wikipedia.org/wiki/CAN_bus>`_ already.

 Lets discuss some of the basics you'll need to know to use this library.